 Warren: The Deadland Haunted House

-The Deadland is back in 2013.
+The Deadland is back in 2014, with the unusual option of “Rent-A-Monster,” which gives you a “friendly monster” to guide you through the house at $5.
 Tickets can be purchased online and cost $15 an adult, but you can skip the line if you're willing to shell out $22.
-The attraction is open on weekends running from Friday, September 20th through November 2nd.
-It is also open on October 30th and Halloween.
+The attraction is open on weekends running from Friday, September 19th through November 1st, and also Thursdays from October 9th.